Quebec City is the type of destination that almost makes you forget that you are in North America instead of Europe.

-A car comes in handy if you do want to explore beyond the downtown.
-They also drive on the right side of the road in Quebec City so the only real adjustment is that many of the road signs are in French.
+People drive on the right side of the road in Quebec City so the only real adjustment is that many of the road signs are in French.

 We had GPS for our rental but we found that it was easier to just use the Waze app from our phones instead.

 There are several rental car agencies at the Jean-Lesage International Airport.
 The airport is about 20 minutes from downtown.

 If you like the freedom to explore the city and neighboring areas or if you plan on visiting the Hotel de Glace you might want to consider a rental.

-Where to Take a Drive
+Where to Take a Drive Close to Quebec City

-View a frozen waterfall up close at Montmorency Falls
+View a Frozen Waterfall Up Close at Montmorency Falls

 Normally I chase waterfalls when it’s warm outside but a frozen waterfall 15 minutes from Quebec City was too close to miss!

-Hôtel de Glace
+Visit the Hôtel de Glace “Ice Hotel”

 A drink at the bar from a glass made of ice is a MUST and if you are feeling extra adventurous you can even sleep in the hotel.

-International Travel Tips
+International Travel Tips for Visiting Quebec, Canada

 Whenever you travel internationally it’s always a good idea to have travel insurance.
 This will help cover you in case of illness, travel issues or accidents.
 We purchased our travel insurance policy from Allianz.